Georgia

 Population: ~200,000

-Located on the Chattahoochee River, it is a significant regional center for military operations at Fort Moore and is renowned for its world-class urban whitewater rafting and historic charm.
+On the Chattahoochee River, significant for military operations at Fort Moore and world-class urban whitewater rafting.

 4